MicrosoftEdge/WebView2Feedback/FindOnPage.md

 #### Description
-Developers can retrieve the index of the currently active match within a WebView2 control using the `GetActiveMatchIndex` method.
+Developers can retrieve the index of the currently active match within a WebView2 control using the `ActiveMatchIndex` property.

 ```cpp